Power Automate > Email automation in Power Automate

 -

-Perform a manual test.
+Run a manual test.
 Select Manually, then Test.
-Power Automate waits for you to trigger the flow (send an email).
+Power Automate waits for you to trigger the flow.

 -

 Trigger the flow.
-Send an email to the monitored inbox with the specified subject (e.g., “New Sales Lead Received”).
+Send an email to the monitored inbox with the subject line (e.g., “New Sales Lead Received”).

 -

-Check the flow run history.
-Power Automate shows you the results.
-Green checkmark?
-Success!
-Red exclamation?
-Something went wrong - click the failed step to see what happened.
-(More details in managing and monitoring flows).
+Check flow run history.
+Green checkmark means success.
+Red exclamation means something failed — click the step to see details.
+(More in managing and monitoring flows).

 -

 Verify in Tallyfy.
-Log into Tallyfy.
-Check the specified procedure template or process to confirm the new task was created with email details.
+Log into Tallyfy and confirm the new task was created with the email details.

-- This email-to-task pattern captures every important request in your Tallyfy processes - nothing falls through the cracks.
+- This email-to-task pattern captures every important request in your Tallyfy processes so nothing slips through.

-- Think about other emails that trigger work in your organization.
+- Think about other emails that trigger work.
 Support tickets?
 Purchase orders?
 They can all flow into Tallyfy automatically.

-- Need something the connector doesn’t do?
-Tallyfy’s Open API handles the advanced stuff.
+- Need something the connector doesn’t cover?
+Tallyfy’s Open API handles advanced use cases.

 - 2025 Tallyfy, Inc.